RTC Transit: Equipment

-RTC currently operates mainly New Flyer, Alexander Dennis and Wright StreetCar RTV coaches for fixed routes, and mainly Ford Econoline vans for paratransit.
+RTC currently operates mainly New Flyer, Alexander Dennis coaches for fixed routes, and mainly Ford Econoline vans for paratransit.

 On October 27, 2005, CAT added a fleet of double decker buses on The Strip Route.
 The route is now called The Deuce.

 Active

 All buses are fully ADA compliant and are 8.5 ft wide.

-On Order

-All vehicles will be wheelchair accessible.

 Retired

 Color schemes

 The first "mountains" livery used was a white base with a mix of broad teal and magenta stripes, black lining around the windows, and the CAT logo in the midsection body, front, and rear.
 This livery was used from 1992 to 2001.

 In 2001, the second "stripes" livery came in three variants, with the second one being the primary livery.
 The RTC decided to abandon their teal and magenta color scheme and adopted a white, blue, and gold scheme with blue stripes with a cat running on a white base, white around the windows, moving the CAT logo to just above the first window on either side, under the windshield, and on the engine door (with the exception of the Neoplans which had the logo placed above the rear header).
 Prior to the arrival of the 2001 New Flyer CNGs and Neoplans, the RTC began repainting the fleet with the blue stripe livery.
 Once they arrived, the RTC approved a variant to the livery and instead of having just blue stripes, it became blue and gold alternating stripes with the logos in the same positions.
 The RTC then started repainting coaches with this new variant, leaving the already painted coaches with the 1st variant.
 This livery was used from 2001 to 2005 on the fixed-route fleet.
 It is the current livery for the RTC paratransit fleet, using the 2nd variant.
 Since 2008, a 3rd variant has been used by removing the running cat, having the stripes extend around the vehicle, and replacing the CAT logo with the RTC logo.

 In 2004, 10 Irisbus Civis coaches arrived for service on the new BRT line, complete with a new MAX Line "bluenose" livery.
 It consisted of a blue base, with a white line that stretched the length of the coach, and with gold stars on the rear quarterpanels of each side.